 Where we started

-Before we formally introduced Business Intelligence at ORFIUM, there were a few BI-adjacent functions at the company.
+Before we formally introduced Business Intelligence to Orfium, there were a few BI-adjacent functions at the company.
 A number of Data Engineers, Operations Managers, and Finance execs created some initial insights with manual data pipelines.

-These employees primarily gathered insights on two main parts of the business, Operations Insights & Clients’ Insights
+These employees primarily gathered insights on two main parts of the business.

 To get base-level information on the performance of departments and specific employees, a crew of Data Engineers and Operations Managers with basic scripting skills came together, put together a python script, which didn’t lack bugs.
 The script pulled data from CSV exports from our internal software, as well as exports from AWS S3 that were provided by the DE teams, and connected them to produce a final table.
 All the transformations were performed within the script.
 No automation was initially required, as our needs were mostly for data on a monthly basis.
 The final table would then be loaded on Excel and analyzed through pivot tables and graphs.